-PM10 = particulate matter smaller than or equal to 10 microns in diameter

-PM2.5 = particulate matter smaller than or equal to 2.5 microns in diameter
+PM{10} = particulate matter smaller than or equal to 10 microns in diameter $PM{2.5}$ = particulate matter smaller than or equal to 2.5 microns in diameter

 Although construction-related air quality was not specifically raised as a community concern during environmental justice engagement, the increased health risks associated with temporary construction-related air quality emissions warrants consideration.
-Project features (AQ-IAMF#1, AQ-IAMF#2: Selection of Coatings, AQ-IAMF#3: Renewable Diesel, AQ-IAMF#4: Reduce Criteria Exhaust Emissions from Construction Equipment, AQ-IAMF#5: Reduce Criteria Emissions from On-Road Construction Equipment) would minimize construction emissions through implementation of the best available on-site controls.
-However, exceedances of the CAAQS for PM10 and PM2.5 and the 24-hour NAAQS for PM2.5 would still occur.
-Beyond the air quality IAMFs, no mitigation is available to reduce increased health risks associated with construction-related emissions; therefore, adverse effects on public health would result from temporary constructionrelated emissions.
-These adverse health risks associated with elevated criterial pollutants would be borne by individuals in all communities adjacent to project construction, and would not disproportionately affect minority populations and low-income populations, nor would the effect on minority populations and low-income populations be greater in magnitude than the adverse effects on the reference community.
+Project features (AQ-IAMF#1, AQ-IAMF#2: Selection of Coatings, AQ-IAMF#3: Renewable Diesel, AQ-IAMF#4: Reduce Criteria Exhaust Emissions from Construction Equipment, AQ-IAMF#5: Reduce Criteria Emissions from On-Road Construction Equipment, and AQ-IAMF#6: Reduce Potential Impacts from Concrete Batch Plants) will minimize construction emissions through the best available on-site controls.
+However, exceedances of the CAAQS for PM10 and PM{2.5} and the 24-hour NAAQS for PM{2.5} would still occur.
+In addition to the air quality IAMFs, mitigation measures have been identified to further address impacts on air quality from project construction, including AQ-MM#1: Construction Emissions Reductions-Requirements for use of Zero Emission and/or Near Zero Emission Vehicles and Off-Road Equipment, and AQ-MM#2: Offset Project Construction Emissions in the SFBAAB.
+Offsets could occur regionally throughout the San Francisco Bay Area Air Basin and may not directly reduce localized pollutant concentrations.
+Therefore, adverse effects on public health would result from temporary construction-related emissions.
+These adverse health risks associated with elevated criteria pollutants would be borne by individuals in all communities adjacent to project construction, would not be solely concentrated in areas of minority populations or low-income populations and would not disproportionately affect minority populations and lowincome populations, nor would the effect on minority populations and low-income populations be greater in magnitude than the adverse effects on the reference community.
 Accordingly, no disproportionately high and adverse effect on minority populations and low-income populations would result from construction-related air quality emissions.